World Breastfeeding Week

 If breastfeeding is for you, then National Breastfeeding Week is a celebration of all the benefits it brings to mum and baby.
 It’s a chance to share knowledge and tips, and a great opportunity to support others in the breastfeeding community.

-We asked Dr Laura Lenihan, a leading GP specialising in women’s health, skincare and dermatology – and a mum of three – to share her advice for breastfeeding mums.
+We asked Dr Laura Lenihan, a leading GP specialising in women’s health, skincare and dermatology – and a mum of three – to share her expert breastfeeding advice for mums.

 Advice and Guidance from Dr Laura Lenihan